Information at a glance

 Learn More About DentaMax™

-DentaMax™ is produced as a human-grade certified finished product in FSA-certified facilities in Cape Town and is registered in South Africa under Act 36 of 1947.
+DentaMax™ is produced as a human-grade certified finished product in FSA-certified facilities in Cape Town and is approved by the South African government under Act 36 of 1947 (Reg.
+No. V34342).

-Available from NutriFlex®, Takealot, Absolute Pets, Petshop Science, Pet Storey and veterinary practices across South Africa.
+DentaMax™ is available from NutriFlex®, Takealot, Absolute Pets, Petshop Science, Pet Storey, Crazy Pets, selected veterinarians and specialist pet dental practices across South Africa.

 ★★★★★